TheNitram21/JTA/README.md

 This creates a bot instance, however, you see the two Strings.
 To make it work, you need to replace them.
 Replace `CLIENTID` with your client id and `CLIENTSECRET` with your client secret.

 ## Sending Messages
-To send a message, you first need to get the chat of a user.
+To send a message, you first need to get the chat of a user's channel.
 Then connect to the chat.
 Now you can send the message.
 ```java
 public static void main(String[] args) {
   // Initialize the library.